LDS Peanut Butter Cannery

 Peanut butter is one of the most needed items for all food banks, due to its popularity, long shelf life and high protein amount.
 It’s also among the most kid-friendly foods, which puts it in high demand for the Backpack Buddy program.

-Through the Houston Food Bank’s partnership with the Church of Jesus Christ of Latter-day Saints, the Houston Food Bank receives a total of 250,000 jars of fresh peanut butter each year.
-The Food Bank is responsible for finding volunteers and covering the cost of the peanuts used (currently $1.15 per jar or about $0.05 per serving).
+Through the Houston Food Bank’s partnership with the Church of Jesus Christ of Latter-day Saints, the Houston Food Bank receives more than 400,000 jars of fresh peanut butter each year.
+The Food Bank is responsible for finding volunteers and covering the cost of the peanuts used.

 How Can You Help?